ZJUNlict/Mechanics/README.md

 ![](./image/mouth_freedomdegree.PNG)

-We use a dribbling motor(Maxon EC-16 30W) and a silicon tube to grab the ball.
+We use a dribbling motor(Maxon EC-16 30W with internal gear (4.4:1)) and a silicon tube to grab the ball.
 We have tested the dynamic dribbling ability using the silicon tube(shown in our [ ETDP in 2018 ](http:<https://zjunlict.cn/wp-content/uploads/2018/11/Small_Size_League_-_RoboCup_2018_-_TDP_ZJUNlict.pdf>)).
 Since 2018, we have changed the external reduction ratio of the dribbling motor to 1:1, setting the rotating speed of the dribbling motor to a more proper value and setting the output power of the motor closer to rated power.
 (According to [ Maxon catalog page](<https://www.maxonmotor.com/medias/sys_master/root/8825423364126/17-EN-212.pdf>), also shown in the photo below)

 ![](./image/Maxon_Motor_Catalog.PNG)